News/February 11, 2026

 Methods Observational Study

-Outcome Coronary heart disease risk, metabolomic indices
+Outcome Coronary heart disease risk, metabolic health markers

 Topic Key Findings